OEziuzo/Data_Engineering/Data modeling using Apache Cassandra/README.md

 Step 2: Build ETL Pipeline
 - Writing ETL logic fo iterate through each event file in 'event_data' to process and create a new CSV file in Python.

+Project_1B.ipynb notebook is used for visualization of the process.